 Take your Claritin, fill up your water bottle and pack your trail mix.
 It’s the perfect time to go hiking in Middle Tennessee.
 Everyone has their favorite in-town jaunts, Radnor Lake and Warner Parks topping the list, but there are plenty of lesser-traveled options within a short drive of Nashville proper and Williamson County, and they’re just as rewarding and peaceful as the trusty standbys.
 So rally the troops, leash up the dog and take to one of these beautiful trails less traveled.

-SB List for Best Hiking Near Nashville TN
+Best Hiking Near Nashville TN

 (besides the uber popular, with reason, Radnor Lake and Percy Warner)